ephieo/journal_capstone_FE/README.md

 ### Stretch Goals :

 - Loading icon instead of " No quote today" text in page footer.
+- Displaying posts and quotes in order of date and time.
+- Making the webapp responsive on different devices and sizes.
+- Being able to click onto individual quotes and delete them.

 ### Developer - Ephrathah Oyedoh